chloealbright/DevHiveMind/Companies/Tech Roles/Site Reliability Engineer.md

 ---
 tags:
+  - career
+  - employment
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses responsibilities of a site reliability engineer.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 A Site Reliability Engineer (SRE) is a professional who is responsible for designing, implementing, and maintaining reliable and scalable systems and services in a company's infrastructure.
 The goal of an SRE is to ensure that the systems and services are available, reliable, and performant for the end-users.